 Low-Dose Computed Tomography (LDCT)

-Historically, CT scans were reserved for only select circumstances due to the high dose of radiation emitted but advancements in technology have delivered a newer low-radiation CT scan.
-This Low-Dose CT scan (LDCT) technology splits the full X-ray beam into smaller thinner beams that can deliver high-quality image results but at a much-reduced radiation dose.
+Evidently, advancements in technology have delivered a newer low-radiation CT scan.
+Briefly, the low-dose computed tomography technology splits the full X-ray beam into smaller thinner beams.
+As a result, it can deliver high-quality image results but at a much-reduced radiation dose.

 What is a Low-Dose CT Scan?

-A CT scan or computed tomography scan is a noninvasive test used for medical purposes that uses a combination of specialized X-ray equipment that works with a computer to display images of the inside of the body.
-A low-dose CT scan works the same way but the newer technology performs the same task without the use of as much radiation exposure.
+To sum up, doctors use the low-dose CT scan or computed tomography scan as a noninvasive test for medical purposes.
+Moreover, that uses a combination of specialized X-ray equipment.
+That works with a computer to display images of the inside of the body.
+Furthermore, a low-dose CT scan works the same way.
+However the newer technology performs the same task without the use of as much radiation exposure.

-Sometimes, a contrast material (a special dye) is used to highlight the areas in question which will show up white on the resulting images.
-This special contrast material can be administered by IV or by mouth and can help doctors examine details such as blood vessels, intestines, etc.
+At times, for a low-dose CT scan, doctors use a contrast material.
+A special dye to highlight the areas in question.
+Later that will show up white on the resulting images.
+Additionally, doctors can administer this special contrast material by IV or by mouth to examine details.
+Such as blood vessels and intestines.

-A medical technician positions the patient on a table that is attached to the CT machine on their back, side, or stomach depending on the area that is to be examined.
-Then the table will move slowly through the CT machine as the scan is performed.
+Therefore, a medical technician positions the patient on a table attached to the CT machine for a low-dose CT scan.
+Specifically, doctors place patients on their back, side, or stomach depending on the examination area.

-During the scan, X-ray beams are sent throughout the body and form pictures of bones and soft tissue areas providing detailed pictures that provide insight to doctors for diagnosis purposes.
-The radiologist can move these images around to view different areas and the images can also be printed.
+Then, a medical technician will move the table slowly through the CT machine as they perform the scan.
+During the low-dose CT scan, X-ray beams send throughout the body.
+Therefore, it forms pictures of bones and soft tissue areas providing detailed pictures.
+It gives insight to doctors for diagnosis purposes.
+Despite this, the radiologist can move these images around to view different areas.
+They can also print the images.

 - Abdomen.